 After driving a V8 in Taupo Mike was keen to get behind the wheel of another fast machine, so that made gift giving easy this year.
 Cue Raceline Karting at Off Road NZ, around 25 minutes drive north of Rotorua in the countryside near Mamaku.
 Off Road NZ is a professional set up with a top class race track.
 If you know your karts they have 390cc 4 stroke SODI GT3’s imported from France.

 Kitted out in a balaclava, overalls, gloves and helmet you’re good to go, up to 100km/hour the website says.
 I managed an average speed of just … Read the rest

 We’d been away for the weekend and arrived at Agroventures late on Sunday afternoon to take our places in the queues.
 It wasn’t our late arrival that stopped us swinging on the Swoop or doing a … Read the rest

-Mike had no issues out on the track, but pre-race he came … Read the rest
+Mike had no issues out on the track, but pre-race he came out of the introductory DVD session quite a few shades whiter than when he went in. … Read the rest

 The adrenalin wasn’t ours, it belonged to the young girl who was saying “I can’t, I can’t do it”.
 We were standing on the ground looking up as she hung 50 metres above in the Skyswing at Skyline Rotorua.
 What she couldn’t do (and who could blame her?) was pull the cord that would release the Skyswing and send her flying over the side of Mount Ngongotaha.
 (Feb 2017 video shows man fainting twice!! on the Skyswing).